 Muscle Back Irons vs. Cavity Back Irons

 Cavity back irons and muscle back irons are similar in a variety of different ways.
 Both feature a sleek profile and both iron types offer exceptional forgiveness and feel at impact.
-Historically muscle-back irons are more forgiving than cavity back irons but this has changed in recent years thanks to continuous design improvements.
+Historically muscle-back irons are more forgiving than cavity-back irons but this has changed in recent years thanks to continuous design improvements.

-Exceptional accuracy and consistency is a must when playing with blade irons, even the slightest miss-hit will be evident when playing with a blade iron.
+Exceptional accuracy and consistency are a must when playing with blade irons, even the slightest miss-hit will be evident when playing with a blade iron.
 Cavity back irons with their slightly bigger club heads are considerably easier to hit.